MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-defer-revenue-expenses.md

     Notice that as soon as you enter the item (or resource or G/L account) on the invoice line, the **Deferral Code** field is filled with the code of the assigned deferral template.
 3. Choose the **Deferral Schedule** action.
-4. In the **Deferral Schedule** page, change settings on the header or values on the lines, for example to defer the amount to an additional accounting period.
+4. On the **Deferral Schedule** page, change settings on the header or values on the lines, for example to defer the amount to an additional accounting period.
 5. Choose the **Calculate Schedule** action.
 6. Choose the **OK** button.
 The deferral schedule is updated for the sales invoice.
 The related deferral template is unchanged.